XhinLiang/promql-formatter/README.md

 - Format PromQL queries directly in your browser
 - No server required, all processing happens locally
-- Automatically detects query input fields in Prometheus UI and Grafana
 - Manually format queries through the extension popup

 ## Usage

-### Automatic Detection and Formatting

-1. Visit a page with PromQL query input fields (like Prometheus UI or Grafana)
-2. The extension automatically detects query fields and adds a "Format PromQL" button next to them
-3. After entering a PromQL query, click the button to format it

 ### Manual Formatting with Extension Popup